-Note: You can connect to the Fix Central website either from the Spectra Logic Technical Support portal or directly at http://www.ibm.com/support/fixcentral.
-If you connect directly, skip to Step 5 in the following instructions.

-1. Log into your account on the Technical Support portal at support.spectralogic.com
+- Notes: You must have an IBM account to log in and download the drivers. - You can connect to the Fix Central website either from the Spectra Logic Technical Support portal or directly at https://ibm.com/support/fixcentral.
+If you connect directly, skip to Step 4 in the following instructions. - 1.
+Log into your account on the Technical Support portal at support.spectralogic.com

-Note: See Accessing the Technical Support Portal on page 499 for information about accessing the Technical Support portal.
+Note: See Accessing the Technical Support Portal on page 453 for information about accessing the Technical Support portal.

-- 2. Select Downloads Device Drivers. - 3.
-On the Device Drivers page, click IBM LTO-2, -3, -4, -5, -6, and -7 (IBM TotalStorage 3580 Ultrium 2, 3, 4, 5, 6, and 7) to open IBM Fix Central in a new web page. - 4.
-Click the Select Product tab. - 5.
-Select the following options: - Product Group = System Storage - Select from System Storage = Tape systems - Select from Tape Systems = Tape drivers and software - Select from Tape drivers and software = Tape device drivers - Platform = Select your operating system from the drop-down list and click Continue. - 6.
-Click Continue to display a list of the available drivers on the Select fixes page. - 7.
-Click Show Fix Details to view information about each driver. - 8.
+- 2. Select Downloads ...?
+Device Drivers.

+- 3. On the Device Drivers page, click IBM LTO-3, -4, -5, -6, -7, and -8 (IBM TotalStorage 3580 Ultrium 2, 3, 4, 5, 6, 7, and 8) to open IBM Fix Central in a new web page.

+- 4. Log in to the IBM Fix Central web page.

+- 5. Click the Select Product tab.

+- 6. Select the following options:

+- Product Group = System Storage

+- Select from System Storage = Tape systems

+- Select from Tape Systems = Tape drivers and software

+- Select from Tape drivers and software = Tape device drivers

+- Platform = Select your operating system from the drop-down list

+Click Continue.
+A list of the available drivers displays on the Select fixes page.

+- 7. Click Show Fix Details to view information about each driver. - 8.
 Select the driver you want to download and click Continue.
 If required by your IT department, select the WHQL certified driver, if available. - 9.
 Complete the remaining pages to begin the download process. - 10.
 Save the file containing the driver to a known location on the server that is using the drive. - 11.
 Install the device driver following the instructions in the documentation for your operating environment.